 A loud bang resounded from just behind the officer, and he abruptly fell forward onto Alice’s body.
 Tensing and keeping her grip on his wrist, Alice slowly lifted up his head.
 A bullet hole marked his forehead.
 Feeling her blood run cold, she released him and remained frozen there, the dead man in her lap.
 She slowly lifted her head to see who had fired the gun and registered a familiar man standing at the mouth of the alley.

-Square-rimmed glasses were perched on his prominent nose as always.
-He’d cut his hair short since she’d last seen him nearly over a year ago, and he was dressed in a raincoat.
+Familiar square-rimmed glasses were perched on his prominent nose—a different one than what he usually wore meaning it was a recent purchase.
+He’d cut his hair short since she’d last seen him nearly over half a year ago, and he was dressed in a raincoat.
 Crawling up from his neck onto the lower part of his right cheek was a snake tattoo.

 Izsak.
 No, Gamma.